force-h2020/force-bdss/doc/source/plugin_development.rst

 - Define the model that this DataSource needs, by extending ``BaseDataSourceModel`` and adding, with traits, the appropriate data that are required by your data source to perform its task.
-- Define the Bundle, by reimplementing BaseDataSourceBundle and reimplementing its ``create_*`` methods to return the above entities.
+- Define the Factory, by reimplementing BaseDataSourceFactory and reimplementing its ``create_*`` methods to return the above entities.
-- Define a ``Plugin`` by reimplementing ``BaseExtensionPlugin`` and reimplementing its initialization defaults methods to return your bundle.
+- Define a ``Plugin`` by reimplementing ``BaseExtensionPlugin`` and reimplementing its initialization defaults methods to return your factory.
 - add the plugin class in the setup.py entry_point, under the namespace ``force.bdss.extensions``